NickCulbertson/Daisy-Seed-Mono-Synth/README.md

 - Use `make program-dfu` to program via USB
 - Ensure USB cable supports data transfer

-## AI Disclaimer
+## AI Transparency
-This project was made using Claude Code assistance. 🤖
+This project was made with assistance from Claude Code. 🤖